-Supposedly high in fructose, it has been heavily criticized for its negative health effects.
+Due to its fructose content, it has been heavily criticized for its potential negative health effects.

-Many people claim that it is even more harmful than other sugar-based sweeteners.
+Many people claim that it’s even more harmful than other sugar-based sweeteners.

 High fructose corn syrup (HFCS) is a sweetener derived from corn syrup, which is processed from corn.

 It’s used to sweeten processed foods and soft drinks — primarily in the United States.

 Similarly to regular table sugar (sucrose), it’s composed of both fructose and glucose.

 It became a popular sweetener in the late 1970s when the price of regular sugar was high, while corn prices were low due to government subsidies (1).